-How frequently is antitrust law applied to vertical restraints by the authority responsible for antitrust enforcement?
+46 How frequently is antitrust law applied to vertical restraints by the authority responsible for antitrust enforcement?
 What are the main enforcement priorities regarding vertical restraints?

-The FTC and DoJ have filed comparatively few vertical restraint cases in recent years.
-Recent examples, however, include the DoJ's successful challenge to the exclusive dealing practices of a manufacturer of artificial teeth (see US v Dentsply Int'l Inc, 399 F3d 181 (3d Cir 2005), cert denied, 546 US 1089 (2006)), and the FTC's recent enforcement action against Intel Corp, which includes, among other things, the charge that Intel Corp engaged in exclusive dealing practices in an effort to thwart competition from rival computer chip makers, including by punishing its own customers for using rivals' products (see complaint, In re Intel Corp, FTC Dkt.
-No. 9341
+The FTC and DoJ have filed comparatively few vertical restraint cases in the past few years.
+Recent examples, however, include DoJ's enforcement actions against American Express, MasterCard and Visa pertaining to exclusive dealing arrangements (see question 37), and against Blue Cross Blue Shield of Michigan pertaining to MFN provisions (see question 41).
+DoJ also recently brought a successful challenge to the exclusive dealing practices of a manufacturer of artificial teeth (see US v Dentsply Int'l Inc, 399 F3d 181 (3d Cir 2005), cert denied, 546 US 1089 (2006)).
+The FTC also recently resolved by settlement its enforcement action against Intel Corp, which included, among other things, the charge that Intel Corp engaged in exclusive dealing practices in an effort to thwart competition from rival computer chip makers, including by punishing its own customers for using rivals' products (see question 1).
+State attorneys general and private parties have been somewhat more active in challenging vertical restraints (see questions 47 and 50).